Director of Social, Emotional & Behavior Services

 SOCIAL EMOTIONAL LEARNING

-The Center for Academic and Social Emotional Learning outlines five key SEL competencies including Self-Management, Self-Awareness, Responsible Decision Making, Relationship Skills, and Social Awareness.
-LPS is currently working to align its curriculum in this area with the Colorado Comprehensive Health and Physical Education standards.
-These standards focus on personal decision-making around emotional and social well-being, positive communication, healthy eating, physical activity, tobacco, drug, and alcohol abuse prevention and violence prevention.
-The standards underscore important skills for navigating today’s society with its complex and often confusing messages around health, beauty, and happiness.
+The Center for Academic and Social Emotional Learning outlines five key SEL competencies including Self-Management, Self-Awareness, Responsible Decision Making, Relationship Skills and Social Awareness.
+SEL programs in LPS align with the Colorado Comprehensive Health and Physical Education standards.
+These standards focus on personal decision-making around emotional and social well-being, positive communication, healthy eating, physical activity, tobacco, drug and alcohol abuse prevention and violence prevention.
+The standards underscore important skills for navigating today’s society with its complex and often confusing messages around health, beauty and happiness.

 On December 10, 2018, LPS hosted a special conversation to discuss mental health, safety and security in the district.

 The following video is a series of excerpts focusing on a message of hope and healing as we move forward together.